Queensland's competition policy

-- coordinates and provides policy advice about the National Competition Policy framework, including changes to the federal Competition and Consumer Act 2010.
+- coordinates and provides policy advice on national competition matters, including changes to the federal Competition and Consumer Act 2010.

-On 4 December 2013, the Australian Government announced a review of the policy and a draft report was released on 22 September 2014.
+The Review's final report was released on 31 March 2015.
 The report makes 52 recommendations across the full range of competition policy, laws and regulation.
 It recommends that the principles underpinning competition policy be revised and updated and that competition policy extend to human services areas (health, education, community and disability services).
-It also recommends that ‘unfinished business’ from the 1993 review of the National Competition Policy be finalised and the Competition and Consumer Act 2010 be simplified and modernised.
-Treasury is working on behalf of the Queensland Government to respond to the review and to help ensure that any new competition agenda is of clear and measurable benefit to Queenslanders and the economy.
+It also recommends that ‘unfinished business’ from the 1994 review of the National Competition Policy be finalised and the Competition and Consumer Act 2010 be simplified and modernised.

 The Queensland Government has made a formal response to the report.
 The response stated the Queensland Government is generally supportive of increased competition because of the potential productivity gains.
 It included a Queensland Government position on proposals of specific interest to Queensland.

 The Australian Government announced its response to the report on 24 November 2015.
 The Council of Australian Governments (COAG) agreed on 11 December 2015 to develop a new competition reform agreement, drawing on the Harper Competition Policy Review, for its consideration in 2016.

 The Queensland Productivity Commission (QPC) is Queensland's independent economic advisory body.
 The QPC was established as a separate legal entity and statutory body under its own legislation, the Queensland Productivity Commission Act 2015.